Bali Packing List Guide on What to Bring, Wear, and More!

 Essential Bali Packing List Items

-To start this Bali packing list off, let’s start with the items that I believe you definitely shouldn’t forget, because you may not be able to get them in Bali.
+To start this Bali packing list off, let’s start with the items that I believe you definitely shouldn’t forget, because you may not be able to get them in Bali, or they are more expensive to get in Bali.

 No matter what time of year you visit, make sure you have sunscreen with you.

-Deodorant is another one of those items that can be extremely challenging to find in Bali.
-If you do manage to find deodorant, it can be expensive.
+Finding the deodorant you like can also be difficult to find in Bali.
+If you do manage to find your deodorant, it can be expensive.

 The deodorant I love using is the Tom’s of Maine Natural deodorant, which is vegan and made from natural ingredients.
 It is important to note that with natural ingredients, you may have to reapply throughout the day, which is totally worth it, in my opinion!